Medical Policy: 07.01.75

 - Functional impairment attributed to vertebral fracture is documented in the clinical record as limiting performance of instrumental activities of daily living (ADLs).
 Instrumental ADLs are defined as feeding, bathing, dressing, grooming, meal preparation, household chores, and occupational tasks that are required as a daily part of job functioning and

-- A pre-procedure assessment has documented the absence of the following contraindications:
+- A pre-procedure assessment has documented the absence of all of the following contraindications:

 - Untreated symptomatic foraminal or canal stenosis, facet arthropathy, or other significant coexistent spinal or bony pain generators at the planned treatment level

-- Symptoms that cannot be related to a fracture
+- Symptoms that cannot be related to the fracture or metastatic disease

 - Unstable fracture or requirement for stabilization procedure in same or adjacent spinal region